imtiaz1710/SOLID-EXAMPLES/readme.md

 fruit: IFruit = new Orange();
 fruit: IFruit = new Apple();
 ```
 If we implement IFruit To Apple or Orange.
-The IFruit instance is interchangable to Apple or Orange instance.The expected Fruit color can be red or orange or anything.
-So behaviour of the class is not changed.
+The IFruit instance is interchangable to Apple or Orange instance.
+The expected Fruit color can be 'red' or 'orange' or anything.
+So, expected behaviour of the method will not change in the child class.